Last updated 21st September 2025.

 Non-statutory consultation responses

-I want to collect here links to various responses to Kingsway’s non-statutory consultation, which ended on 12th December 2024.
+Here are links to various responses to Kingsway’s non-statutory consultation, which ended on 12th December 2024.
+These comments were supposed to be used by Kingsway to modify their design to meet the concerns of nearby communities.

 - West Wratting Parish Council